syedhali/EZAudio/README.md

 // Starts fetching audio from the default device microphone and sends data to EZMicrophoneDelegate [self.microphone startFetchingAudio];
 ```
-Once the microphone has started it will send the `EZMicrophoneDelegate` the audio back in a few ways.
+Once the `EZMicrophone` has started it will send the `EZMicrophoneDelegate` the audio back in a few ways.
 An array of float arrays:
 ```objectivec
 /**